pypa/pip/docs/html/ux-research-design/research-results.md

     </tr>
     <tr>
       <td>
-        <a href="https://tools.simplysecure.org/survey/index.php?r=survey/index&sid=989272&lang=en">Feedback for testing the new pip resolver</a>
+        Feedback for testing the new pip resolver
       </td>
       <td>
         Understand use cases where the new resolver fails due to dependency conflicts.
 See <a href="https://bit.ly/pip-ux-test-the-new-resolver">associated blog post</a> for more information.